Our Insights

 Student attendance needs to improve

-Despite Landmark’s strengths, some challenges persist such as student attendance, which is improving, but has a ways to go.
-Likewise for the school's overall graduation rate, though it is rising steadily, reaching 75 percent for the 2017-18 school year.
+Despite Landmark’s strengths, some challenges persist such as student attendance, which is improving, but has a way to go.
+And many students miss a month or more of school.
+The school's four-year graduation rate is also below the city average.

 Get more from InsideSchools